aws/codecatalyst-blueprints/packages/blueprints/web-app/README.md

 ## Blueprints

 Blueprints are a project generation tool.
 Blueprints will generate source code and configuration files such as package.json, Makefile, eslint, etc. for your project.
-Blueprints can generate files supporting AWS resources such as cdk constructs, cloudformation and sam templates, etc.
+Blueprints can generate files supporting AWS resources such as CDK constructs, CloudFormation and SAM templates, etc.
 Blueprints can also generate components and files supporting Quokka.Codes resources such as source repositories, workflows, environments, etc.

 ## This Blueprint: